pivotal-cf/docs-on-demand-service-broker/creating.html.md

   - service instance (ID, arbitrary parameters, plan properties, IAAS resources)
   - previous manifest, if this is an upgrade deployment

+- `dashboard-url`
+  Generate an optional URL of a web-based management user interface for the service instance.

 - `create-binding`
   Create (unique, if possible) credentials for the service instance, printing them to stdout as JSON.

 - `delete-binding`
   Invalidate the created credentials, if possible.
 Some services (e.g. Redis) are single-user, and this endpoint will do nothing.

 The parameters, and expected output from these subcommands will be explained in detail below.
-For each of these subcommands, exit status 0 indicates that the command succeeded, and any non-zero status indicates failure.
+For each of these subcommands, exit status 0 indicates that the command succeeded exit status 10 indicates not implemented, and any non-zero status indicates failure.

 <a id="handling-errors"></a>
 ### Handling errors